Tangier: Moroccan independence

+The Tangier International Zone played an important role in the campaign for Moroccan independence.
+Because of its legal status as an international zone, activists were able to meet in Tangier, relatively protected from the French and Spanish authorities.
+In 1951, the National Front was created in Tangier, a pact between Morocco's four nationalist parties to coordinate their campaign to achieve Moroccan independence.

-In July 1952 the protecting powers met at Rabat to discuss the Zone's future, agreeing to abolish it.
+In July 1952 the protecting powers met at Rabat to discuss the International Zone's future, agreeing to abolish it.
 Tangier joined with the rest of Morocco following the restoration of full sovereignty in 1956.
 At the time of the handover, Tangier had a population of around 40,000 Muslims; 31,000 Christians; and 15,000 Jews.

-Still basking in the Zone's countercultural glow and close by the kif-producing Rif Mountains, Tangier formed part of the hippie trail of the 1960s and '70s.
-It became less popular and tourist attractions became run-down as cheap flights made central Moroccan cities like Marrakesh more accessible to European tourists; crime rose and a somewhat dangerous reputation drove more tourists away.
-Since 2010, however, King MohammedVI has made a point of restoring the city's shipping and tourist facilities and improving its industrial base.
-Among other improvements, the beach was cleaned and lined with new cafes and clubs; the new commercial port means cruise ships no longer unload beside cargo containers.

 Geography

 Central Tangier lies about 14 mi east of Cape Spartel, the southern half of the Strait of Gibraltar.
 It nestles between two hills at the northwest end of the Bay of Tangier, which historically formed the best natural harbour anywhere on the Moroccan coast before the increasing size of ships required anchorage to be made further and further from shore.
 The shape of the gradually-rising underlying terrain creates the effect of the city as an amphitheatre, with the commercial district in the middle.
 The western hill (La Montagne) is the site of the city's citadel or kasbah.
-The eastern hill forms Cape Malabata, sometimes mooted as the point for a strait crossing.
+The eastern hill forms Cape Malabata, sometimes proposed as the point for a strait crossing.
 (Years of studies have, however, made no real progress thus far.)

 The Marshan is a plateau about 1300 yd long spreading west of downtown along the sea.